bryanwyk/data-structures-algorithms/README.md

 * Parsing, run-time memory management, implement recursion

 ### Linked Stack
+* Null/None is what the bottom node of the stack should be pointing to.
 #### Comparison to Stack with Arrays
 * Advantages:
     * Easy to resize (whereas arrays would have fixed size)